sisense/sisense-playwright-test-examples/README.md

 - **Use Page Object Model:** Organize your tests using the Page Object Model pattern to improve maintainability and readability.
 - **Handle Dynamic Content:** Use appropriate waiting strategies to handle dynamic content that may take time to load.
 - **Use Environment Variables:** Store sensitive information like usernames and passwords in environment variables instead of hardcoding them in your tests.

+### Performance tests

+- **How it works:** The command to execute performance tests does the following things:

+Transpilates the Typescript files from ./tests-k6 to Javascript test files in the ./dist folder using Babel and Webpack.
+Runs the provided test with k6 using the Dockerfile and docker-compose, which will mount the ./dist folder to /dist, making the tests in there available for the container.
+Runs executed with option `--insecure-skip-tls-verify` insecure skip TLS verify.
+Please make sure docker is running on your system before execute performance tests.